Use Story Maps for Better Reading Comprehension

-If you're a teacher, you understand this dilemma and likely use multiple resources to help your students understand what they read.
+Teachers often understand this dilemma and use multiple resources to help their students understand what they are reading.

-A story map is just one resource that helps young learners with reading comprehension.
+A story map is an example of one resource that helps young learners with reading comprehension.

 How Story Maps Benefit Students

-Any teacher knows that no two students are exactly alike in their learning styles, subject preferences, and skill levels.
+Teachers knows that no two students are exactly alike in their learning styles, subject preferences, and skill levels.
 Story maps can help readers of all abilities and interests.

-- Teacher introduces simple story concepts (e.g., characters, setting, plot and/or problems to be solved).
+- The teacher introduces simple story concepts (e.g., characters, setting, plot and/or problems to be solved).

-- Teacher gives each student a blank story map.
+- The teacher gives each student a blank story map.

 - Students look for story concepts/elements and write them in the blank spaces on the map.